klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

 ## Parallelism

 Parallelism is important at all levels in supercomputers.
-We have thoroughly discussed the 4 levels of parallelism in a the processing units in a supercomputer:
+We have discussed the 4 levels of parallelism in the processing units in a supercomputer extensively:
 Instruction Level Parallelism and vectorisation (and in fact, recently matrix computations) in the core, the use of multiple cores in shared memory setup, and distributed memory parallel computing.
 We've also seen that parallelism is important in the design of storage systems for supercomputers,